Overview

 The Creator Currency protocol will be fully open source, from the smart contract layer to the implementation of the activation interface.
 This is a structural requirement of the system’s own logic.
 Publishers who have watched proprietary platforms alter their terms, squeeze margins, and exit their markets will not stake their income on a closed protocol.
 Open source means the protocol does what this specification says it does, verifiably, and cannot be silently amended.
 The 5% activation interface fee creates an economic incentive for third parties to build the front-end infrastructure—the facilitator market—which only functions if the protocol is open for anyone to build on.

-Epub and audiobook files distributed through CC will be DRM-free and individually watermarked.
+Epub and audiobook files distributed through CC will be DRM-free and carry a cryptographic seal that authenticates each delivered copy.
 The case against DRM in book publishing has been argued for two decades.
 DRM does not meaningfully prevent piracy; what it reliably does is frustrate legitimate readers, locking purchased files to specific platforms and devices.
 Tor Books removed DRM from its entire ebook list in 2012 and reported no measurable increase in piracy.
 The independent music industry reached the same conclusion earlier: Qobuz, Bandcamp, HDtracks, and eventually the major labels all started providing high quality, DRM-free downloads.

 2. Circulation, Not Restriction